KIMBERLY SMITH, ESQ.

 Meet our founder, who has combined her two passions, travel and beauty, to create a beauty & cosmetics company for women of color.

-In traveling the world, Kimberly has marveled at the beauty of women of color, “our varying shades, hair textures and physical features.”
+In traveling, both domestically and internationally, Kimberly has marveled at the beauty of women of color, “our varying shades, hair textures and physical features.”
 But, she has also observed that those very special qualities she holds dear are often not reflected in society’s standard of beauty.
 It is because of that, “our specific needs when it comes to beauty and cosmetics often go unfulfilled.”
 This is what sets Eighth+Kin apart from traditional beauty retail spaces.
 “We aim to not just be a retailer, but a community where shopping is a fun, affirming, memorable experience.
 Bringing international beauty and cosmetic products to the local consumer, and using this platform to empower women of color, across nationalities, age, hair textures and shades to embrace and claim their roles as trendsetters in the beauty space.”

 Kimberly is originally from Philadelphia, PA, but now calls the District of Columbia home.
 She attended the Pennsylvania State University and the University of Pennsylvania Law School, and is a proud member of Alpha Kappa Alpha Sorority, Inc.

 “I started this business to create a space where women of color could find products, from a curated selection of brands, that address our needs without having to compromise in quality, price or our appearance.”